jundalisay/superb/content/en/superphysics/principles/chapter-07c.md

 - step in an empty bus so it can get passengers and start its journey

-Subtracting or separation is the removal or separation of one part of an identity in order to create a new identity.
+"Subtracting" or "separation" is the removal of one part of an identity in order to create a new identity.
 This is an effect of the Negative Force (Yin or Shakti or Prakrti)

 For example, we:
 - subtract `3 - 1` to make `2`